House Bill No. 536

-NEW SECTION.
 Section 9.
 Higher education expenses -- exemption from taxable income.
 A person may in any year deposit into an individual trust or savings account up to $3,000 that is deductible for tax purposes under 15-30-111(2)(k) to pay the qualified higher education expenses for the benefit of a designated beneficiary.

-NEW SECTION.
 Section 10.
 Scholarships and financial aid provisions -- exceptions.
 (1) Except as provided in subsection (2), a student loan program, student grant program, or other financial assistance program established or administered by the state or a financial assistance program administered by a state-supported college or university must treat the balance in an account of which the student is a designated beneficiary as if it were an asset of the parent of the designated beneficiary and not as a scholarship or grant or as an asset of the student for determining a student's or parent's income, assets, or financial need.